Firmament-Autopilot/FMT-Firmware/target/zeroone/x6/README.md

 scons -j4 --vehicle=Fixwing
 ```

-Cubepilot Cubeorange has an io (co-processor) processor onboard.
+X6 has an io (co-processor) processor onboard.
 Use the following command to build io firmware.

 ```
 cd FMT-Firmware/target/pixhawk/fmt-io/project